-Join David Rivers for an in-depth discussion in this video Copying and pasting content, part of Office 365 for Mac: OneNote Essential Training.
+Join David Rivers for an in-depth discussion in this video Copying and pasting content, part of OneNote for Mac Essential Training (Office 365).

 - Quite often you'll already have the content you need…when you go to create notes here in OneNote 2016 on the Mac.…It's just a matter of going to get that content…and putting it into your notebooks,…and that's what we're going to do in this chapter,…beginning with some simple copying and pasting.…So if you've been following along with me,…you have business notebook with multiple sections,…we're going to add a section to this notebook…by clicking the plus sign, and we'll just simply type in…Press Releases, like so, and press return.…